Destrose: 2006–2012: Formation and singles

 Guitarist and bandleader Mina formed a cover band named Destroya in 2006.
 She derived its name from Kiss' album Destroyer and the Godzilla character Destoroyah.
 They performed songs by acts such as Led Zeppelin, Show-Ya, Pantera, Metallica and Manowar.
 Mina then formed Destrose in 2007, including "rose" in the name to make it more feminine and in reference to Guns N' Roses.
-Destrose contributed the song "Headless Goddess" to the November 2008 compilation album Samurai Metal Vol. 4.
-Eye, Eri, Kayo and guest drummer Mari all left the band on New Year's Eve 2008 and went on to form Mary's Blood at the end of 2009.
-In January 2010, Destrose was the opening act for The Iron Maidens' Japanese tour.
+After their first concert in March, Mina, vocalist Eye and bassist Kayo produced a demo CD in April, and recruited guitarist Eri and support drummer Mari in November.
+Destrose contributed the song "Headless Goddess" to the November 2008 compilation album Samurai Metal Vol. 4, and released the demo CD "Hakai no Bara" in December.
+However, Eye, Kayo, Eri and Mari all left the band on New Year's Eve 2008 and went on to form Mary's Blood at the end of 2009.
+In order to have a twin-guitar lineup, Saki was invited to join as guitarist via Mixi towards the end of 2009.
+According to her, bandleader Mina insisted each member's stage name be two (文字, moji) long.
+With a lineup of Mina, Saki, vocalist Mary, bassist Ami and drummer Emi, Destrose was the opening act for The Iron Maidens' Japanese tour in January 2010.
+Mary and Saki left sometime after the Woman's Power Vol. 48 ~Osaka Edition~ event that March, and were later replaced by Akane and Satty, respectively.
+In her 10 months with the band, Saki estimated they played three to four times a month, experienced many member changes, including five or six different vocalists, and recorded a single song that she only played a guitar solo on.
 Before the release of their debut single "Hakai no Bara" on October 2, a second pressing was already decided due to excessive demand.